mjcconsulting/camelz4-prototype/certificates/README.md

 1. **Create CaMeLz Root Certification Authority Volume**

     Create a 2GB gp3 Volume, Encrypt with the default EBS KMS key, and Tag
-    - Name = Default-PKI-CertificateAuthorityInstance:/var/lib/pki/CA/CaMeLzRootCertificationAuthority
+    - Name = Default-PKI-CertificationAuthorityInstance:/var/lib/pki/CA/CaMeLzRootCertificationAuthority
     - Hostname = cmlue1mpkica01
     - Mountpoint = /var/lib/pki/CA/CaMeLzRootCertificationAuthority

-1. **Attach CaMeLz Root Certification Authority Volume to Default-PKI-CertificateAuthority Instance**
+1. **Attach CaMeLz Root Certification Authority Volume to Default-PKI-CertificationAuthority Instance**

     Attach the volume to the instance as device /dev/sdf, which should show up in the OS as /dev/nvme1n1

 1. **Create CaMeLz TLS Certification Authority Volume**

     Create a 2GB gp3 Volume, Encrypt with the default EBS KMS key, and Tag
-    - Name = Default-PKI-CertificateAuthorityInstance:/var/lib/pki/CA/CaMeLzTLSCertificationAuthority
+    - Name = Default-PKI-CertificationAuthorityInstance:/var/lib/pki/CA/CaMeLzTLSCertificationAuthority
     - Hostname = cmlue1mpkica01
     - Mountpoint = /var/lib/pki/CA/CaMeLzTLSCertificationAuthority

-1. **Attach CaMeLz TLS Certification Authority Volume to Default-PKI-CertificateAuthority Instance**
+1. **Attach CaMeLz TLS Certification Authority Volume to Default-PKI-CertificationAuthority Instance**

     Attach the volume to the instance as device /dev/sdg, which should show up in the OS as /dev/nvme2n1

 1. **Create CaMeLz User Certification Authority Volume**

     Create a 1GB gp3 Volume, Encrypt with the default EBS KMS key, and Tag
-    - Name = Default-PKI-CertificateAuthorityInstance:/var/lib/pki/CA/CaMeLzUserCertificationAuthority
+    - Name = Default-PKI-CertificationAuthorityInstance:/var/lib/pki/CA/CaMeLzUserCertificationAuthority
     - Hostname = cmlue1mpkica01
     - Mountpoint = /var/lib/pki/CA/CaMeLzUserCertificationAuthority

-1. **Attach CaMeLz User Certification Authority Volume to Default-PKI-CertificateAuthority Instance**
+1. **Attach CaMeLz User Certification Authority Volume to Default-PKI-CertificationAuthority Instance**

     Attach the volume to the instance as device /dev/sdh, which should show up in the OS as /dev/nvme3n1

 1. **Create CaMeLz Software Certification Authority Volume**

     Create a 1GB gp3 Volume, Encrypt with the default EBS KMS key, and Tag
-    - Name       = Default-PKI-CertificateAuthorityInstance:/var/lib/pki/CA/CaMeLzSoftwareCertificationAuthority
+    - Name       = Default-PKI-CertificationAuthorityInstance:/var/lib/pki/CA/CaMeLzSoftwareCertificationAuthority
     - Hostname   = cmlue1mpkica01
     - Mountpoint = /var/lib/pki/CA/CaMeLzSoftwareCertificationAuthority

-1. **Attach CaMeLz Software Certification Authority Volume to Default-PKI-CertificateAuthority Instance**
+1. **Attach CaMeLz Software Certification Authority Volume to Default-PKI-CertificationAuthority Instance**

     Attach the volume to the instance as device /dev/sdi, which should show up in the OS as /dev/nvme4n1

 ### Format Volumes and Mount Filesystems

-Perform these steps while logged in as root to the Default-PKI-CertificateAuthority Instance.
+Perform these steps while logged in as root to the Default-PKI-CertificationAuthority Instance.

 1. **Format & Mount CaMeLz Root Certification Authority Volume**